Prescribe yourself a healthy life with our Seasonal Foundation in Plant Medicine – explore and use science-backed plants for your health and medicine.

 The physic garden and herbology house are the perfect place to do a botanical course, like a retreat

 Now knowing which herb I am looking at, dog walking is a whole different thing

 I’d virtually given up on the human race before I did this course!

-A unique course taking place over 4 seasonal weekend (10 days) at the tranquil Dilston Physic Garden, in the beautiful Tyne Valley in Northumberland.
+A unique course taking place over four seasonal weekends (10 days) in the tranquil setting of Dilston Physic Garden in Northumberland.

-This hands-on series, exploring the health and medicinal value of plants, has been a huge success in the 8 years it has been running.
-Each course is informative, friendly and fun.
-Run by qualified medical herbalists, a pharmacognosist and other professionals (– optional course).
+This hands-on series explores the health and medicinal value of plants and has been a huge success in the 10 years it has been running.
+The course is designed to be informative, friendly and fun and is run by qualified medical herbalists, a pharmacognosist and other professionals (– optional course).
 On completion you receive a Foundation in Plant Medicine diploma certificate.
-Learn how to:

 - Make safe plant medicines using common medicinal plants that grow nearby

 - Gain confidence to choose the right plant for the right situation including first-aid

 - Grow your own medicinal plants: identify, harvest, dry and safely store herbs for future use

 - Uncover fascinating facts behind the principles of plant medicine, including its folklore, history & science